-Our 10-point Charter for Jobs calling on government and industry to secure the future of the UK maritime sector and deliver decent work and training opportunities for our seafarers.
+Our 10-point Charter for Jobs calls on government and industry to secure the future of the UK maritime sector by delivering decent work and training opportunities for seafarers.

 The 2016 UK referendum vote to leave the European Union provides a unique opportunity to set ambitious goals for the future of the country's maritime industries.
 As the UK negotiates a future outside of the European Union. the government must deliver on promises made in the run-up to the vote.